amplify-education/serverless-log-forwarding/README.md

     destinationARN: '[ARN of Lambda Function to forward logs to]'
     # optional:
     filterPattern: `[filter pattern for logs that are sent to Lambda function]'
+    stages:
+      - '[name of the stage to apply log forwarding]'
+      - '[another stage name to filter]'
 ```

 ## Running Tests